jradrion/TEFLoN/README.md

 ### Using TEFLoN
 There are four modules to TEFLoN: teflonDiscover, teflonCollapse, teflonCount, and teflonGenotype.
 You must run teflonDiscover and teflonCount seperately for each sample.
-These modules may run independently for each sample (i.e. you can run all samples simultaneosly with if you have enough CPUs).
+These modules may run independently for each sample (i.e. you can run all samples simultaneosly with enough threads).
 TeflonCollapse and teflonGenotype only need to run once per analysis.

 Step 1) For each sample, run teflonDiscover.